 In order to become an orthodontist, these professionals must be specially trained for several years after completing dentistry school.
 This creates a well rounded professional well versed in oral health care thus allowing them to assess the health of your teeth and gums doing routine orthodontic visits.

-This type of dentist is an expert in prosthetic dentistry, meaning they specialize in dental care involving replacement and restructuring of the mouth.
+A specialist in prosthetic dentistry, this dental professional focuses specifically on care that involves dental replacements.
+They also specialize in the restructuring of the mouth.
 A prosthodontist renders this care by leading treatment plans and creating patient prosthetics including crowns, bridges, dental implants, and dentures.

 Depending on the client, this work can be minimal or extensive.
 While a regular dentist can perform some of these procedures, it is recommended that cases needing more extensive care receive the attention of a specialist.

 5. Oral Surgeon

 Also known as oral and maxillofacial surgeons, these professionals work with the soft tissues of the face and mouth, most commonly as part of wisdom teeth extractions.
 However, many such surgeons also perform cleft surgery and corrective jaw procedures.
 As such, they are one of the few medical professionals who are cleared to administer all levels of anesthesia, as their most common procedures often require intense sedation to be completed.

 Like the others, these types of dental professionals receive additional training after dental school, making them a dentist and a specialist.
 In fact, some may even complete medical school, earning themselves an MD.

 A Community Staple in Mesa, Arizona